Find Grad Schools

 6 Yearly Graduations

 The 15th most popular school in the country for school librarian/school library media specialist majors who are seeking their master's degree is Queens College.
 Each year, around 19,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 6 people received their master's degree in school librarian/school library media specialist from QC.
-Of these students, 70% were women and 30% were members of underrepresented racial-ethnic groups.
+About 92% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #16